 Since the World Humanitarian Summit (WHS), the implementation of the NWoW has moved ahead.
 In some places, country teams have made great strides.
 At the same time, field experiences are also shaping the understanding of the NWoW.
 Despite systemic, procedural and administrative challenges, some country operations have moved towards joint analysis and joined-up planning.
 They are working to find solutions to the traditional obstacles that perpetuate the humanitarian and development silos, including different and staggered programme cycle timelines, tools and procedures; lack of uniformity in support and flexibility in funding; and inconsistent membership of different planning processes.

 As stressed during the workshop in Istanbul, the progress made at field level needs to be accompanied by structures, processes and backing from HQ/ROs to allow operational staff the space needed for innovation, risk-taking and flexibility.
+In Istanbul, a clear call was made to that global level guidance to make it clear that NWOW is not an experimental process but really is a system-wide expectation.
 Consistent and collective support from HQs will also bring a commonly agreed understanding of the NWoW, including guidance, key messages and evidence while allowing for context specificities.
 There is now a need for supporting ongoing field efforts, and for documenting and sharing promising practices with other countries.

 Operationalizing the approach and identifying its challenges